Carme Pinós reveals new design for the MPavilion 2018

-Just a day after Rem Koolhaas and David Gianotten’s lauded Melbourne MPavilion for 2017 shutters, the Naomi Milgrom Foundation has announced the winner of 2018’s commission.
-The appointment of Carme Pinós – architect, educator and principle at Estudio Carme Pinós – will make this year’s pavilion the first public commission by a female architect in Australia.
+The Naomi Milgrom Foundation announced the winner of 2018’s commission as Carme Pinós – architect, educator and principle at Estudio Carme Pinós – which will make this year’s pavilion the first public commission by a female architect in Australia.
+Her new design reflects her aim to dissolve the lines between architecture and urbanism and bring the material, the environmental and the human together.

 It’s an auspicious move for both Pinós and MPavilion, the country’s foremost architecture and design event (one facilitated each year by Milgrom, an Australian philanthropist).
 Now in its fifth year, the event bills itself as ‘cultural laboratory and utopian space’ – a notion manifested in talks, workshops, performances and this temporary pavilion.